jcbendernh/PowerAppsCosmosDB/README.md

 ![Alt text](/imgs/response.gif?raw=true)

 <li>Body = Documents<br>NOTE: This is selected by clicking on the Body field box and under Dynamic content double click the <b>Documents</b> control under the Query Documents heading and it should populate the Body field.
 When finished it should look like below</li>
 <li>Expand <b>Show advanced options</b> to expose the <b>Response Body JSON Schema</b> field.
 You will use this field to define your JSON schema.
 The best way to do so is to copy the json from one of your json documents in your Cosmos DB collection and then using the use sample payload to generate schema selection, paste your selection into the new window and click Done.
-There is also a sample of this JSON format in the JSONpayload.json file in the files directory.</li>
+For reference, there is also a sample of this JSON format in the JSONpayload.json file in the files directory.</li>

 ![Alt text](/imgs/JSONpayload.gif?raw=true)